 There is a foot pump at the galley sink that will pump water from the selected water tank.
-This is the only way to obtain water from the tanks if the house batteries have gone dead.
+This is the only way to obtain water from the tanks if the house electrical system is not functioning.

 There is a very fine filter in the cold water line to the galley sink.
 This filter will remove microbes and bacteria as well as iron and other salts.
 It makes the water safe to drink and removes bad taste.